bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 For example, the [`oxidized_navigation`] navmesh library uses gizmos for its debug overlay.
 Great!

-This is why gizmos were quickly adopted by the community.

 But after quick adoption, the community quickly found their limitations.